 Spend tonight in one of the waterfront cabins at Bowen’s BIG4 Holiday Park for unbeatable sunrise views before you head off to Airlie Beach.

-Drive the 78 kilometres (48.5 miles) from Bowen south to Airlie Beach.
+Drive one hour from Bowen south to Airlie Beach.
 If it’s Saturday, head to the Esplanade along the foreshore to the Airlie Beach Markets where you can peruse handmade items ranging from candles through to fresh bread and produce.

 Airlie Beach has a lovely man-made lagoon where you can spend the day lounging and swimming within easy reach of the cafes and shops that line the main street.
 Alternatively, book a morning Segway tour of the rainforest or an afternoon tour along the beautifully maintained boardwalk that spans from Airlie Beach town to Cannonvale Beach.
 If you find yourself at Cannonvale Beach, don’t go past Fat Frog Café for a great cup of coffee and a delicious meal with stunning views on the water.